top of page

 Executive Director

 A fervent believer that music is healing to the soul, Sam produces intimate chamber music performances in unconventional places around New York.
-He is the co-producer and co-founder of Mini Masterworks, an annual series of living room concerts, in collaboration with cellist, singer, and composer Anthime Miller.
+He is the co-producer and co-founder of Mini Masterworks, an annual series of living room concerts in collaboration with cellist Anthime Miller and pianist Ben Nylander.

 Sam began his musical studies at the age of nine.
-He currently studies with Ming-Feng Hsin and Gary Kosloski, and his formative teachers include Patricia Cosand, Steven Moeckel, and Sarah Plum.
+His formative teachers include Patricia Cosand, Steven Moeckel, Sarah Plum, and Gary Kosloski.
+He performs on a 2014 Samuel

 A fervent believer that music is healing to the soul, Sam produces intimate chamber music performances in unconventional places around New York.
-He is the co-producer and co-founder of Mini Masterworks, an annual series of living room concerts, in collaboration with cellist, singer, and composer Anthime Miller.
+He is the co-producer and co-founder of Mini Masterworks, an annual series of living room concerts in collaboration with cellist Anthime Miller and pianist Ben Nylander.

 Sam began his musical studies at the age of nine.
-He currently studies with Ming-Feng Hsin and Gary Kosloski, and his formative teachers include Patricia Cosand, Steven Moeckel, and Sarah Plum.
+His formative teachers include Patricia Cosand, Steven Moeckel, Sarah Plum, and Gary Kosloski.
+He performs on a 2014 Samuel

 Elia Foster